machiobrian/HMM_FFT/FFT/readme.md

 `Code Explanation: main.c`

-This code performs the `FFT algorithm on an array of complex numbers`, x, `with N elements`.
+This code performs the `FFT algorithm on an array of complex numbers, x`, `with N elements`.
 > The FFT is a fast algorithm that can be used to compute the discrete Fourier transform (DFT) of a signal.

 In this case, the signal is assumed to be audio samples.
 The `FFT can be used to extract the frequencies present in the signal`, which is useful for speech recognition applications.